shampine1/MarlinDev/README.md

+## Release Candidate Staging Area

+## ##     SAMPLE ONLY     ##
+For "Private" distribution only
+This page will be edited before it is publically distributed Some links below will change from MarlinDev to Marlin at that time

+Areas annotated by <<< NOTE: ... >>> need to be completed.

+Edits to this page may be submitted to this branch.
+They will NOT appear in the permanent code base.

+Everything above this line will be deleted

 # Marlin 3D Printer Firmware
 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

-## Development Only
+## Release Candidate

 __Not for production use – use with caution!__

-The [dev branch](https://github.com/MarlinFirmware/MarlinDev/tree/dev) contains the most up-to-date Marlin code.
-When reporting any issues, please check to see if they are resolved in this branch first.
-But let us know if issues exist in tagged releases so that we can document and patch them.
+For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release branch](https://github.com/MarlinFirmware/Marlin/tree/Release).

+[This branch, "RC"](https://github.com/MarlinFirmware/MarlinDev/tree/RC), is our current pre-release candidate.

+Future development takes place in the [MarlinDev repository](https://github.com/MarlinFirmware/MarlinDev/).

-## Testing
+## Known Issues

-The [RC branch](https://github.com/MarlinFirmware/MarlinDev/tree/RC) will contain the latest pre-release candidate.
+ <<< NOTE: Content missing >>>
 ## Submitting Patches
-Development patches should be submitted as a Pull Request against the [master](https://github.com/MarlinFirmware/MarlinDev/tree/master) branch
+Proposed patches should be submitted as a Pull Request against the [RCBugFix](https://github.com/MarlinFirmware/MarlinDev/tree/RCBugFix) branch

-For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release Repository](https://github.com/MarlinFirmware/Marlin).

-## Current Status: Bug Fixing
+## Current Status: Testing

-Marlin development is being accelerated to catch up with a long list of issues.
-Check the Issues and Pull Requests links on the right to to see what we are currently working on.
+Please test this firmware and inform us of any issues where it fails to perfor

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224) [![Travis Build Status](https://travis-ci.org/MarlinFirmware/MarlinDev.svg)](https://travis-ci.org/MarlinFirmware/MarlinDev)